 As you may know, in August 2011, HTC bought the majority ownership of Beats Electronics, the company that makes the favorite high-end headphones of Dr. Dre, Lady Gaga, and a bunch of other celebrities.
-Beats Electronics’ business model is simple – create product, get rapper/basketball player/movie-star endorsement, sell like crazy.
+Beats Electronics’ business model is simple – create product, get rapper/basketball player/movie-star endorsement, sell like crazy, repeat.
 But when they paid $300 million for Beats, HTC probably wanted more than just a piece of the niche, albeit lucrative high-end audio equipment market.
 HTC wanted to take advantage of the valuable Beats brand image.

 Fast forward to MWC 2012.
 In Barcelona, HTC launched its new generation of smartphones, the One series, including the One X, One S, and One V. The new One phones all sport prominently the red Beats logo on their back.
 HTC claims that the integration of Beats Audio technology into its new smartphones will give customers an “authentic sound” experience.
 But what exactly is Beats Audio?